jlrhe/MtG-Rules/README.md

 TODO:
   add event handlers for nextt/previous section
-  possibility to show all rules at the same time and search them
+  disable navigation until rules have been fetched and parsed possibility to show all rules at the same time and search them
   fix parser (chapter 505 -> affects 506-514)
   second styling pass (at least a dark mode)